 A group for those interested in the eastern Mediterranean Late Bronze Age and Early Iron Age

-Erin Averett deposited “Playing the Part: Masks and Ritual Performance in Rural Sanctuaries in Iron Age Cyprus,” in The Physicality of the Other.
+Erin Walcek Averett deposited “Playing the Part: Masks and Ritual Performance in Rural Sanctuaries in Iron Age Cyprus,” in The Physicality of the Other.
 Masks from the Ancient Near East and the Eastern Mediterranean, edited by A. Berlejung and J. Filitz.
 Orientalische Religionen in der Antike 27.
 RA.
 Tübingen: Mohr Siebeck.
-305-37. in the group Aegean and Eastern Mediterranean archaeology on Humanities Commons 2 months ago
+305-37. in the group Aegean and Eastern Mediterranean archaeology on Humanities Commons 6 months, 3 weeks ago

 This volume comprises the conference proceedings of the international and interdisciplinary meeting held in Leipzig from November 9 to 11, 2015.
 Scholars from different research areas present masks from Egypt, Israel/Palestine, Syria, Mesopotamia, Phoenicia, Cyprus, and Greece, mainly from the third to the first millennium BCE.
 The masks are…[Read more]

 Seventeen years ago, Brian Shefton wrote, “the distribution pattern of the Greek imports for the Hallstatt period has crystallized a number of years ago and is unlikely to be greatly modified in the future except on point of detail” (Böhr and Shefton 2000, 28).
 Indeed, publications describing Greek pottery have reached similar conclusions: Gree…[Read more]